Virtual User Validation¶

 The following procedure explains how to run a Virtual User Validation:

-- Select the region where to start the Virtual User (You can add your own On-Premise injectors in the on-premise page).
+- Select the region where to start the Virtual User (You can add your own private injectors in the Private Hosts page).

 - Click on the Validate button,